arthur-jacquin/edit/notes.md

         explain non-obvious behaviours, assumptions
     look at existing TODO, XXX and any comment extensive testing.
 Known source of failure:
+        suppressing in dialog mode
         inserting '
         break_line
         concatenate_line
         manipulating hex values: cast needed ?
         \d matches d
         multiple slash on same line
-    potentially append to the "hot stuff to promote" list potentially append to the "this isn't perfect" list
+    is echoing interface is well exploited ? sould this be a get_str_index stuff ? potentially append to the "hot stuff to promote" list potentially append to the "this isn't perfect" list